 - Estimated projects to actual costs for all projects

 - Estimated project duration to actual duration for all projects

-- Average stakeholder satisfaction compared to previous reporting period
+- Average stakeholder satisfaction compared to the previous reporting period

-- Average team member satisfaction compared to previous reporting period
+- Average team member satisfaction compared to the previous reporting period

 - Time elapsed between project conception to project start